Comprehensive Rodent Exclusion

 Every situation is different, but common materials used to seal are those mice cannot chew, such as metallic cloth, lumber, and concrete.
 Soft materials such as expanding foam are sometimes involved but are never depended upon as the strategy to seal mice out, as they can chew through it.

 Even if your home was initially well sealed, utility work, exterior damage/decay, or siding replacement can open new holes allowing mice unlimited access.
 Many other areas are less obvious and often require that damaged insulation be removed to find and repair the hidden entryways.
+This is particularly important when sealing old and crumbling foundation and brick, as these can provide hidden passageways for mice directly into the basement.

 Once mice are sealed out of the home, it is an appropriate time to look at cleanup and damage mitigation options.
 The droppings will continue to aerosolize for as long as they are in the home, so cleaning is an important step.
 If they have significantly damaged the insulation of the home, a thorough decontamination and re-insulation will be needed.